 It’s also worth noting that some MitM attacks are quite inelegant and basic.
 For example, without much technical expertise at all, Mallory could set up two email addresses that closely match Alice and Bob’s and then start a conversation with one of them, purporting to be the other.
 Since many email clients only show the addresses’ names and not their email address, this ruse works more often than it should.
 It will then be possible for Mallory to operate both email boxes and remain in the middle of the conversation indefinitely.

 The best defence against this type of MitM attack is to be vigilant.
 Look for telltale signs such as uncommon language and hover over the sender’s email address to be sure it is legitimate.

-Examples of known MitM attacks
+Examples of Man in the Middle attacks